 This study tool is ideal for preparing for the HPM board certification exam or for independent study to assess your knowledge in key topic areas.
 HPM FAST (Hospice and Palliative Medicine Focused Assessment and Study Tool) modules are quick, effective, targeted educational tools to enhance your clinical practice.
-Each module includes 25 multiple-choice practice test questions to assess and focus your study on four important topics:
+Each module includes 25 multiple-choice practice test questions to assess and focus your studies.

 HPM FAST Modules